Gizra/og/README.txt

 INSTALLATION
 ---------------
 - Enable the og module.
 Please make sure og is working well on its own before enabling other OG related modules.
 - Visit the admin/og/og page.
-If you want to protect some posts so that only certain users may view them, then click the button to enable access control.
+If you want to protect some posts so that only certain users may view them, enable the 'Organic Groups access control' module as well.
 - On admin/og/og, see the 'Group home page node types' field at bottom.
 You usually want to create a new node type via admin/content/types page and then select that node type here.
 See the first item in NOTES below.
 - Set other preferences on admin/og/og as desired.
 It may take some experimenting before you arrive at a configuration well suited to your needs.
 - On the admin/content/types page, disable comments and attachments for node types which are designated as groups.
 Click the edit link beside those types.